aissibolga/aissibolga.github.io.backup/_posts/2009-05-15-belajar-perhotelan-food-and-beverage.md.md

 ---
-title: "Edge Case: Nested and Mixed Lists"
+title: "Belajar Perhotelan| Food and Beverage"
 categories:
-  - Edge Case
+  - Food and Beverage
 tags:
-  - content
-  - css
-  - edge case
-  - lists
-  - markup
+  - definisi food and beverage
 ---

 Nested and mixed lists are an interesting beast.
 It's a corner case to make sure that